 *Estrogen can activate the enzyme that increases serotonin production in the brain and may compensate for the low vitamin D levels required for normal brain development.

-The higher brain estrogen production in females, which will boost serotonin production in the fetal stage and newborn, compared to males, may explain boys' higher incidence of autism.
-In other words, girls produce higher levels of estrogen in the brain, and estrogen acts similarly to vitamin D in increasing brain serotonin production and promoting normal brain development.
+The higher female estrogen production, which will boost serotonin production in the fetal stage and newborn, compared to males, may explain boys' higher incidence of autism.

 From my experience, vitamin D is a key nutrient for children and adults with autism.